svaberg/pytest-ipynb/README.md

 # pytest-ipynb

-Plugin for `pytest` to run IPython notebooks as unit tests, relies on runipy to interface with the Notebook.
+Plugin for `pytest` to run ipython/jupyter notebooks as unit and integration tests.

+It allows you to put both `.py` and `.ipynb` test files inside your normal test suite.

+It currently relies on `runipy` to interface with the Notebook.

 Define unit tests in IPython notebook cells ([see example on nbviewer](http://nbviewer.ipython.org/github/stas00/pytest-ipynb/blob/master/examples/test_series_plots.ipynb)):